General

-If your home theater room is in a basement or in a downstairs room that doesn’t get much light, it’s natural to stray towards darker movie room decor.
-Not only does this recreate the traditional feeling of the movie theater with its dimmable overhead lighting, and darker wall colors, but it also creates an intimate setting, which can be just the ticket if you crave the glamorous aesthetic of old-school movie theaters with their warm metal accents and curved furniture.
-Draw your inspiration from the art deco period, where chrome, gold, and copper were used to great effect alongside beautiful black and white interiors.
+If your home theater room is in a basement or downstairs room that doesn’t get much light, it’s natural to stray towards darker movie room decor.
+Not only does this recreate the traditional feeling of the movie theater with its dimmable overhead lighting and darker wall colors, but it also creates an intimate setting, which can be just the ticket if you crave the glamorous aesthetic of old-school movie theaters with their warm metal accents and curved furniture.
+Draw inspiration from the Art Deco period, where chrome, gold, and copper were used to significant effect alongside beautiful black and white interiors.

-When combined with traditional pillar box red seats from the movies, you can re-enact the thrills of taking your loved ones to the cinema without the need to purchase overpriced popcorn.
+Combined with traditional pillar box red seats from the movies, you can re-enact the thrills of taking your loved ones to the cinema without purchasing overpriced popcorn.
 Sounds like a win to us!

 Before you get onto the planning of any small movie room idea, you’ll need to decide which space you are putting your cinema room in.
 Will it be upstairs in the attic?
 Or how about down in the basement?

 Once you’ve decided upon a location, you’ll need to map out your power outlets.
-Their location will dictate the layout of your room and also inform you of any building or electrical work that may need to be undertaken to bring your home cinema room into creation.
-Ideally, your movie screen or projector should be on a load-bearing wall where there is easy access to the power outlets.
+Their location will dictate your room’s layout and inform you of any building or electrical work that may need to be undertaken to bring your home cinema room into creation.
+Ideally, your movie screen or projector should be on a load-bearing wall with easy access to the power outlets.
 Load-bearing walls allow you to easily mount your flat-screen TV or movie screen directly onto the wall if you wish.

-For difficult-to-organize rooms, or for rooms where you would prefer a more put-together look, opt for built-in media room furniture, which can be added to the wall with the most power outlets.
-This will help you conceal unsightly wires and unwanted items safely from view, giving your room a clean, professional finish.
+For difficult-to-organize rooms or rooms where you would prefer a more put-together look, opt for built-in media room furniture, which can be added to the wall with the most power outlets.
+This will help you safely conceal unsightly wires and unwanted items from view, giving your room a clean, professional finish.

 Or How About Modern Media Room Decor?

-There has been quite a lot of research into interior design’s effect on the mood, particularly when combined with certain aesthetics or color combinations.
-When applying this to movie room ideas, it’s important to know that the design of a space and the lighting it uses can positively or negatively affect emotions.
+There has been much-needed research into interior design’s effect on the mood, particularly when combined with particular aesthetics or color combinations.
+When applying this to movie room ideas, it’s essential to know that the design of a space and the lighting it uses can positively or negatively affect emotions.
 Blue light, for example, has been shown to negatively impact sleep, so exposure to this is best avoided as much as possible in your home movie theater.

-While the exposure from TV screens cannot be avoided in a movie room, using specialist smart lighting overhead that can recreate other colors such as vibrant red, reinvigorating orange, or even pure white can help minimize its impact.
+While the exposure from TV screens cannot be avoided in a movie room, using specialist smart lighting overhead to recreate other colors, such as vibrant red, reinvigorating orange, or even pure white, can help minimize its impact.
 Smart lighting can also be used to create ‘zones’ in larger media rooms with specific lighting patterns above the seating and different patterns around the flat-screen TV or movie projector screen to provide visual appeal.

 Your budget will dictate which luxuries you can and cannot afford in your home theater room, but even if you have minimal finances for decor, organizing suitable storage for your budget home theater room can help you keep it tidy, clean, and inviting.